Naval Systems

 1. Dry Combat Submersible contract awarded

-The U.S. Department of War announced a $166 million contract for Lockheed Martin Mission Systems and Training to design, develop, construct, test, produce, and sustain the dry combat submersible system for USSOCOM.
+The U.S. Department of Defense announced a $166 million Lockheed Martin Mission Systems and Training contract to design, develop, construct, test, produce, and sustain the dry combat submersible system for USSOCOM.

 Sources: Contracts For Jul.
 13, 2016

-Lockheed Martin said USSOCOM had declared initial operational capability for the Dry Combat Submersible and described the vehicle as a dry environment for special operators with lock-in and lock-out capability.
+Lockheed Martin announced that USSOCOM had declared initial operational capability for the Dry Combat Submersible and said the program was still moving toward delivery of the third vehicle and full operating capability.

 Sources: USSOCOM Declares Initial Operational Capability for Lockheed Martin's New Dry Combat Submersible